 - 1. It is the general public's perception that the news media collectively are the principal source of their emergency information.
-Therefore all emergency information from Allen Parish will come from one single source to serve this purpose. - 2.
-The need to inform the public in a timely and efficient manner must be agreed upon by all agencies. - 3.
+Therefore, this committee is established to serve this purpose. - 2.
+The need to inform the public in a timely and efficient manner must be agreed upon by all agencies responsible for informing the public during times of emergency.
+Written agreements spelling out the scope in detail of such an arrangement should be published, disseminated, and reviewed on a regular basis. - 3.
 It should also be recognized that educating the public or citizens as to all of the possible hazards that they could be confronted with should be an on-going project between the emergency service delivery system and the media. - 4.
 All types of public information should be of such a nature as to create an atmosphere that all segments of society have responsibilities in mitigating disasters.